 Since Brook Trout require cool, clear water, they are usually found in remote mountainous areas, which can be challenging to reach.
 They reside in mountain streams and rivers and congregate in small areas where the water flow is slow, along the back side of boulders.

-Since they are usually small, panfrying them whole is the most popular way.
+Since they are usually small, pan-frying them whole is the most popular way.
 A 3-ounce serving contains 18 grams of protein and 2.3 grams of fat.

-Where are Brook Trout Found?
+Brook Trout Pictures

 Sources